The effect of the cosmological constant on gravitational wave quadrupole signal: Quadrupole signal

-In the previous subsection, the most relevant effects of $\Lambda$ have been shown.
-In order to demonstrate them, I have plotted the function (\ref{eq:h+ minden taggal}) as
+In the previous subsection, the most relevant effects of $\Lambda$ have been derived.
+In order to demonstrate these effects, $h_{+}$ in Eq. (\ref{eq:h+ minden taggal}) is plotted as

-In the Fig. \ref{fig:1}-\ref{fig:3}.
-I have chosen $\omega=100\,s^{-1}$ to investigate the following effects in a few cycles.
-Dependency of the amplitude and wavelength on $\tau$ for constant value of $R$ can be seen in the Fig. \ref{fig:1}-\ref{fig:3}.
-These distances release for event GW150914 where the luminosity distance was $R=410\,(+160\,-180)\,Mpc$~\cite{key-23}.
+In Figs. \ref{fig:1}-\ref{fig:3} $\omega=100\,s^{-1}$ was chosen to analyse the effects of $\Lambda$ during a few cycles.
+The dependency of the amplitude and wavelength on $\tau$ for constant values of $R$ is shown in Figs. \ref{fig:1}-\ref{fig:3}.
+These distances are in accordance with those of the event GW150914 where the luminosity distance was $R=410\,(+160\,-180)\,Mpc$~\cite{key-6}.

-The extra cosine and sine function of the r. h. s. of (\ref{eq:h+ minden taggal}) do not have relevant effects.
-If we choose $R=410\,Mpc$ and $\Lambda=10^{-52}\,m^{-2}$, then the cosine and the sine functions will be relevant ($\sim1\%$ of the amplitude of the original magnitude) at $\omega\approx10^{-17}\,s^{-1}$.
-These effects could be substantial in the theoretical approach where the exact form of $\Lambda$ is left in the wave-form.
-The $z_{pha}$ of (\ref{eq:z pha =0000E9s z amp kiirva}) has been also plotted in the Fig. \ref{fig:4}.
+The extra cosine and sine functions on the r. h. s. of (\ref{eq:h+ minden taggal}) do not have relevant effects.
+Setting $R=410\,Mpc$ and $\Lambda=10^{-52}\,m^{-2}$, the cosine and the sine functions will be relevant ($\sim1\%$ of the amplitude of the original magnitude) at $\omega\approx10^{-17}\,s^{-1}$.
+These effects could be substantial in the theoretical approach where the exact form of $\Lambda$ is left in the waveform.
+We have also plotted the $z_{pha}$ of (\ref{eq:z pha =0000E9s z amp kiirva}) in the Fig. \ref{fig:4}.